aaronArinder/dnd/kids_on_bikes/2_The_Theatre.md

 Thomas came over after a natural break in the rehearsal.
 They looked at the door, realized it was only lock-picked, and Thomas, unbothered and supremely bothered, stepped outside to smoke a cigarette.
 They asked him who he was, where he was wrong, and what was going on in the building.
 He's a professor at the local _college_, that he taught at the _University_ for several years prior (but these modern rules about how professors relate to their students forced him out), and that he's currently teaching at the local _college_.
 Theatre.
 He told them someone granted quite a hefty sum to the _college_ to put on a play about Billingsworth.
 That's why he's leading rehearsal in this dusty, cramped shop, with these musty, cramped people.

+Aslphonso, Brad, and Rog left to go home (it was getting on toward evening).
+They split up, with Brad walking Rog home.
+As they passed the alleyway behind the shop, they say the pale yellow trebant.
+They took a closer look.
+It was locked, but there was a brown briefcase sitting in the passenger's seat.
+They took the license plate, with Brad promising Rog he'd take it to a friend to get details on it.

 Need to figure out:
-adversity tokens: how to spend to help each other (advantage?)
+~~adversity tokens: how to spend to help each other (advantage?)~~ see `rules`